A Comprehensive Overview of the IB Programme

 About Our Tutoring Service

 As a tutoring service that focuses exclusively on the IB and AP curricula, we are dedicated to providing unparalleled expertise.
 Our tutors are IB-trained subject specialists, certified teachers, or former IB students from top universities.
 We provide our educators with comprehensive resources and maintain a highly selective tutor acceptance rate of less than 2% to ensure the highest quality.
 Many of our tutors hold advanced degrees, such as a Ph.D. in Chemistry from MIT or a Master's in Data Science.
-As one client noted, the quality of our tutors is "on the same level as her IB School Teachers."
+See our math and science tutors and language tutors.
+As one client noted, the quality of our tutors is \"on the same level as her IB School Teachers.\" Check our verified Google reviews.

 The first step involves a complimentary consultation call to understand your academic targets and obstacles and preferred learning approach.
 The system connects students with tutors who match their requirements within a 24-hour timeframe.
 We create a personalized learning plan that follows your school's schedule and matches the official IB assessment schedule.

 We maintain open communication with all parties involved.
 The team provides complete feedback reports to parents following every educational session.
 The program delivers complete monthly feedback reports which show student progress through detailed assessments of their strengths and weaknesses and recommended changes to their learning strategy.
+Learn more about what makes HYC different.

 About the IB Program

 The International Baccalaureate (IB) program delivers an education system which diverges from standard educational methods by creating an international learning environment that combines inquiry-based learning with holistic development.
 Traditional schools base their education on teacher-led instruction which delivers standardized content through memorization-based learning for test success.
 IB schools implement student-led inquiry-based learning which motivates students to investigate concepts independently while developing their critical thinking abilities.
-IB students take an active role in their educational path by engaging with information as participants rather than recipients which helps them build conceptual knowledge and problem-solving skills and connect different subjects.
+The IB defines itself through its Core Programme which traditional education systems lack.
+The Theory of Knowledge (TOK), Extended Essay (EE), and Creativity Activity Service (CAS) form the core of the IB program, which requires all students to participate.

 Logistics and Pricing